 And here is the real bad news.
 Running in damp socks sets the ideal breeding ground for bacteria (nasty smells), and blisters (nagging injuries).
 And you don’t want either.

 Not only that, running in the winter with cotton socks will make you feel damp and cold.
-And that makes for a miserable run, and you don’t want that.
+And that makes for a miserable run.